Key Elements of Your Comprehensive Marketing Plan

 Restaurant Email Marketing Strategies

 Email is one of the best ways to reach your customers.
 With the growing use of smartphones and easier access to email inbox, email marketing is not just highly relevant but a crucial element of digital marketing plan for today’s restaurants.
-Direct mail is effective.
-Email gives you more options including lower cost.
+Sure, direct mail is effective but email gives you more options including lower cost.